marcelomatheusgauy/Pretrained_audio_neural_networks_emotion_recognition/MFCC_gram_Transformers/README.md

 The files run_training_main.py and run_finetuning_main.py are examples of scripts that use run_training.py (run_training_main.py) and run_finetuning.py (run_finetuning_main.py) to do the whole training loop with repetitions and save the models as well as the logs with the results.

 The data used in the paper to pretrain the models can be found at https://zenodo.org/record/6794924#.Y1f3577MJkg.
-The speech emotion recognition refinement dataset is available through the website of the SE&R workshop (https://sites.google.com/view/ser2022)
+The speech emotion recognition refinement dataset is available through the website of the SE&R workshop (https://sites.google.com/view/ser2022).
+We will make our pretrained models available soon

 For questions regarding how to use the code please contact: marcelomatheusgauy@gmail.com